Any questions? Chat live with one of our advisers and get answers today.

 There are a variety of degrees you can study at the University of Sussex once you have completed the relevant pathway at the International Study Centre.

 If you choose to study Law at Sussex you will study at one of the top law schools in the UK.
-Ranked 33rd in the UK for Law (The Complete University Guide, 2021), you will have access to state-of-the-art facilities.
+Ranked in the top 30 in the UK for Law (Times Higher Education World University Rankings by subject 2021), you will have access to state-of-the-art facilities.

 Sussex Law School is based in the Freeman Centre, a well-equipped space offering six seminar rooms, PC cluster room, plus study and social spaces.
 You will also be able to take advantage of the specialist ‘’mooting’’ room, where you can gain practical experience presenting legal arguments in a simulated courtroom setting.